ekrrems/ekrrems/README.md

 - 👋 Hi, I’m @ekrrems
 - 👀 I’m interested in Coding using Python
 - 🌱 I’m currently learning Machine learning Algoritms
-- 💞️ I’m looking to collaborate on Deep Learning and Computer Vision
+- 💞️ I’m trying to improve myself on the subjects of Computer Vision and Object Detection
+- I will be posting projects weekly....
+Feel free to comment suggestions and the mistakes that i make
 - 📫 How to reach me ekremserdarozturk@hotmail.com

 <!---